llcawc/october-starter/readme.md

 _Revision 1.1.0 from 05.09.2021_

 > Starter Template by pasmurno<br>
-> Based on October/Winter CMS.
+> Based on OctoberCMS.
 SASS/SCSS.
 Gulp.
 Webpack and module JS.
 Bootstrap.
 Bootstrap-Icons.

 ---